 It is fast approaching: The opportunity to shower your loved ones with all the attention and treats that a busy life might have deprived them of.
 The day to prove your love in the most romantic (or maybe overdone) way imaginable.
-A couple’s night out without the kids, (although in Lockdown it will probably be a night in) … Valentine’s Day.
+A couple’s night out without the kids … Valentine’s Day.

 While this day has a long history as a religious holiday in Germany, the emotional (and joyfully commercialised) celebration of romantic love hails from 18th century England and made its way to Germany via the USA.
 In the 1950s, American GIs in Germany introduced the idea to their German “Valentines”, and since then flowers and sweets have become so much of a tradition, that Lufthansa Cargo transports an average of 800 tons of flowers each year on this day.